ChrisXin/ShareTechNote/Algorithms/Dynamic_Programming/README.md

 From the very top, we break the problem into sub-problems

+(In solving optimization problems, the top-down approach may require repeatedly obtaining optimal solutions for the same sub-problem.)

 ### Bottom-up Approach

 Solve smaller problems and use these to build a solution for the problem